IUREDCap/redcap-etl/docs/DeveloperGuide.md

 2. Edit the file tests/config/basic-demography.ini and set the following properties to appropriate values:

-    1. redcap_api_url - set this to the URL for your REDCap's API
+    1. __redcap_api_url__ - set this to the URL for your REDCap's API.
+Be sure to set this to the URL for the _API_, which typically ends with "/api/".

-    2. data_source_api_token - set this to the REDCap API token for your REDCap Basic Demography project created above.
+    2. __data_source_api_token__ - set this to the REDCap API token for your REDCap Basic Demography project created above.

-    3. db_connection =
+After the above steps have been completed successfully, you should be able to run the integration tests by executing the following command in the top-level directory of your REDCap ETL installation:

+    ./vendor/bin/phpunit --testsuite integration

 #### System tests
 To set up the system steps:

-1. download the Visits REDCap project from the tests/projects
-   directory: Visits.REDCap.xml
+1. In REDCap, create a project for the systems tests data using the "Upload a REDCap project XML file" option, and specify the following file from REDCap ETL:

+        tests/projects/Vists.REDCap.xml

+2. In REDCap, create a configuration project for the systems tests "Upload a REDCap project XML file" option, and specify the following file from REDCap ETL:

+        tests/projects/VistsConfig.REDCap.xml

+2. Request an API token for the project you just created (or create a token if you are an admin).
+The token needs to have export and permission.

 ### Running the Tests